 One of the most important things to consider when starting your first business is the financial aspect of your new venture.
 Once you have the idea, the brand and other details, the only thing that remains it to get your hands on the money.
-Getting a business loan can be difficult, and many people try short term loans, instalment loans and various other loans if they don’t manage to get hold of one from the bank specifically for new businesses.
+Getting a business loan can be difficult, and many people try short term loans, instalment loans and various other loans if they do not manage to get hold of one from the bank specifically for new businesses.
 Here are some of the main things to consider when you start your first business.

 It could take years

 For many businesses, it takes years before they are finally able to break even.
-Yes, you might be doing very well in the first few weeks of opening the company, and two years down the line, it might feel like everything is falling into place, but depending on how much money you borrowed, how much you bought, what your other costs are and how much profit you’re getting, it could be a very long time until you actually make enough to pay everything off and make some actual profit for yourself.
+Yes, you might be doing very well in the first few weeks of opening the company, and two years down the line, it might feel like everything is falling into place, but depending on how much money you borrowed, how much you bought what your other costs are and how much profit you are getting, it could be a very long time until you actually make enough to pay everything off and make some actual profit for yourself.

 Advertising is important